kammitama5/kammitama5.github.io/_posts/2018-3-6-Tuesday-March-6th.md

   Compiler Theory, Type Theory, FP) is that thing that lights me on fire.
 It's the thing I keep coming back to.
 My mentor for my data science course asked me what I planned to accomplish one week and I told him I was learning Julia because I really liked the type system.
 He likes chatting with me, but I'm *that* student.
 What is she up to?
+- I once took a break from my data science coursework to do an entire course on compilers, because I just found it to be more interesting.
+I finished the compiler course, though!
+It was sad that it was so short.
 - This past Monday, my prof was talking about languges like C and PHP, and I asked him "have you tried Rust?"
-This ended up in his stopping the class to look up Rust.
+This ended up in his stopping the entire class to look up Rust.
 Then he went "hmm..."
 Hahaha.
 I also mentioned to him about the new Firefox and the Rust server, because well..it's interesting.

 ## Good news
 - I'm paying 1/5 of what I was paying for classes.
-That means I can now take more :D I also applied for a scholarship.
+That means I can now take more :D There used to be a symbolic logic class!
+Can you believe it!?
+I was so excited and looked high and low, but apparently, it's no longer offered :( .
+I also applied for a scholarship.
 I don't expect anything, but we'll see, I guess.
 It took me two trips up to the office of admissions, the last of which I forgot I had my Denotational Semantics text in my bag.
   The trip uphill was *not* fun.
 That's a big book!